Companies revert to more normal operations as COVID wanes

 ———

-AP Writers Heather Hollingsworth, Tali Arbel, Mae Anderson, Ken Sweet, Matt O'Brien and Dee-Ann Durbin in Detroit contributed to this report.
+AP Writers Tali Arbel, Mae Anderson and Ken Sweet in New York; Heather Hollingsworth in Mission, Kansas; Matt O'Brien in Providence, Rhode Island, and Dee-Ann Durbin in Detroit contributed to this report.

 —————